fjaderboll/elsie-assistant/README.md

 ```

 ## Optional models
-Depending on your needs and computer performance, you may want to tweak this.
+Depending on your needs and computer performance, you may want tweak `settings.ini`.

 ### Speech-to-text model
-Download an alternative [model](https://alphacephei.com/vosk/models) and then update `voskModelPath` in `settings.json`.
+Download an alternative [model](https://alphacephei.com/vosk/models) and then update `voskModelPath` in `settings.ini`.
 The larger English model seems to be slightly more accurate, but slower.
 It's also possible to switch input language by doing this (assuming the other models support it).